Skip to main content

 Overview

-Reactive Library provides abstract contracts and interfaces for building Reactive Contracts.
+Reactive library provides abstract contracts and interfaces for building reactive contracts.
 The library includes components for subscriptions, callbacks, payments, and system contract interaction.

 Install the library in your Foundry project:

-forge install Reactive-Network/reactive-lib
+forge install Reactive-Network/reactive-lib-omni

 Abstract Contracts